History of Trinidad and Tobago: Black Power and labour unrest

 In 1968 the National Joint Action Committee was formed by members of the Guild of Undergraduates at the St Augustine campus of the University of the West Indies, under the leadership of Geddes Granger.
 In 1969 it was formally launched to protest the arrest of West Indian students at Sir George Williams University in Montreal.
 Together with Trade Unions and other groups, this led to the birth of the Black Power movement.
 In 1970 a series of marches and strikes led to the declaration of a State of Emergency and the arrest of 15 Black Power leaders.
 In sympathy with the arrested leaders, a portion of the Trinidad and Tobago Regiment, led by Raffique Shah and Rex Lassalle mutinied and took hostages at the Teteron Barracks (located on the Chaguaramas Peninsula).
 However, the Coast Guard remained loyal and was able to isolate the mutineers at Teteron (as the only way out was along a narrow coastal road).
 After 5 days the mutineers surrendered.

 Political difficulties in the post-Black Power era culminated in the "No Vote" campaign of 1971 (which resulted in the PNM winning all the seats in Parliament).
-In 1973, in the face of a collapsing economy Eric Williams was prepared to resign as Prime Minister.
+In 1973, in the face of a collapsing economy Eric Williams was prepared to resign as prime minister.
 However, the outbreak of the 1973 Arab-Israeli War led to the recovery of oil prices and Williams remained in office.

+National Union of Freedom Fighters

+The National Union of Freedom Fighters (NUFF) emerged in Trinidad and Tobago in the early 1970s, a period of social and political tension following the Black Power Revolution.
+Formed in December 1971, the group's emergence was influenced by a sense of dissatisfaction with the existing socio-political climate.
+Inspired by guerrilla warfare strategies, NUFF members engaged in activities such as attacks on banks, police stations, and infrastructure.
+These actions were part of their stated objective to challenge the government of Prime Minister Eric Williams.
+NUFF’s activities led to confrontations with state authorities.
+Security forces undertook operations to counter NUFF, resulting in casualties on both sides.
+Events such as the attack on a camp in Caura and the death of Beverley Jones marked key moments in the conflict.
+The government took measures to address the challenges posed by NUFF, and by 1974, the organization's activities had largely been suppressed.

 Oil boom and bust

 The high oil prices of the 1970s and early 1980s led to an oil boom which resulted in a large increase in salaries, standards of living, and corruption.

 In 1979, construction on the Eric Williams Plaza began.
-It would eventually finish in 1986.
+It would eventually be completed in 1986.
 It remained the tallest building in Trinidad and Tobago until the construction of the Nicholas Tower in 2003.